Saboohidhawan/DocumentManagementSystem/README.md

 # DOCUMENT MANAGEMENT SYSTEM

 #### FUNCTIONALITY
-This is the compilation of document management system APIs using python's module flask and database sqlite.
+This is the compilation of document management system REST APIs using python's module flask and database sqlite.

 It requires HTTP Basic Authentication to perform following functions:
 * Upload file.
 One who uploads the file becomes an owner.